knative/docs/docs/install/any-kubernetes-cluster.md

 ## Prerequisites

+Before installation, you must meet the following prerequisites:

 - You have a cluster that uses Kubernetes v1.18 or newer.
 - You have installed the [`kubectl` CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 - If you have only one node in your cluster, you will need at least 6 CPUs, 6 GB of memory, and 30 GB of disk storage.